wujiashu0421/SPART/docs/source/Tutorial.rst

 Differential Kinematics
 =======================

-To compute the differential kinematics the twist propgation matrices and twist propagation vectors need to be computed first.
+To compute the differential kinematics the twist propagation matrices and twist propagation vectors need to be computed first.

 .. code-block:: matlab